department-of-veterans-affairs/vagov-content/pages/housing-assistance/disability-housing-grants.md

 ---
 layout: page-breadcrumbs.html
 template: detail-page
-title: Disability Housing Grants for Veterans
+title: Disability housing grants for Veterans
-display_title: Housing Grants
+display_title: Housing grants
-description: Find out if you're eligible for disability housing grants for Veterans and Servicemembers with certain service-connected disabilities.
-We offer these grants to disabled Veterans and Servicemembers who want to buy or change a home (like adding a ramp) to meet their needs and live more independently.
+description: Find out if you're eligible for disability housing grants for Veterans and service members with certain service-connected disabilities.
+We offer these grants to disabled Veterans and service members who want to buy or change a home (like adding a ramp) to meet their needs and live more independently.
 children: housingAssistanceDisabilityHousingGrants
 lastupdate:
 order: 2